osome-iu/hoaxy-backend/README.md

 These assume that all prerequisite have been satisfied (see above section).

-1. Use conda to install all remaining dependencies (Remeber: activate your python environemnt first):
+1. Use conda to install all remaining dependencies (Remember: activate your python environment first):

     ```bash
     conda install docopt Flask gunicorn networkx pandas psycopg2 python-dateutil pytz pyyaml scrapy simplejson SQLAlchemy sqlparse tabulate